Keto Calculator: The Simplest Ketogenic Macro Calculator

 Directions for Using the Keto Macro Calculator

-- Choose the Standard Ketogenic Calculator for the typical ketogenic diet macros of 75% fat, 20% protein, and 5% carbohydrate (recommended for beginners and keto newcomers).
+- Choose the Standard Ketogenic Calculator for the typical ketogenic diet macros of 75% fat, 20% protein, and 5% carbohydrate (recommended for beginners).

 - Choose the Specialized Macronutrient Calculator if you want to input your own amounts of fat, protein, and carbohydrate (as percentages of total calorie intake).